Combining Probabilistic Forecasts of Intermittent Demand: Introduction

 The main challenge in forecasting intermittent demand patterns is the presence of uncertainty in both the demand size and the interval between non-zero demand.
 This dual uncertainty makes it difficult to model intermittent demand data \citep{theodorou2021exploring}, although it accurately reflects complex economic processes \citep{bartezzaghi1999simulation}.
 Previous studies have mainly focused on point forecasts for intermittent demand, proposing various approaches such as parametric methods \citep[see, for example,][]{croston1972forecasting,syntetos2005accuracy,teunter2011intermittent}, non-parametric methods \citep[see, for example,][]{willemain2004new,nikolopoulos2011aggregate,petropoulos2015forecast}, and machine learning-based approaches \citep[see, for example,][]{jiang2021intermittent,lolli2017single,makridakis2021m5}.
 However, few studies have concentrated on probabilistic intermittent demand forecasting \citep{willemain2006forecast,snyder2012forecasting} and its evaluation \citep{kolassa2016evaluating}.

 Research in the area of probabilistic intermittent demand forecasting remains relatively unexplored, at least in comparison to the extensive research on point forecasting.
-Similarly, there is a limited amount of research on intermittent demand forecast combinations, despite the widespread use of forecast combinations in economics \citep{hall2007combining,jore2010combining,del2016dynamic,mcalinn2019dynamic} and finance \citep{geweke2011optimal,kapetanios2015generalised}. \citet{trapero2019quantile} claimed to be the first to introduce quantile combination into the field of demand forecasting.
+Similarly, there is a limited amount of research on intermittent demand forecast combinations, despite the widespread use of forecast combinations in economics \citep{hall2007combining,jore2010combining,del2016dynamic,mcalinn2019dynamic} and finance \citep{geweke2011optimal,kapetanios2015generalised}.
 Furthermore, most forecasting research focuses on forecasting accuracy or other forecasting metrics, while ignoring inventory implications, although intermittent demand forecasts are directly relevant to inventory management.
 In light of this, we agree with \citet{goltsos2021inventory} that a research gap exists when measuring forecasting performance and the inventory implications of the forecasts, and our study aims to partially fill this gap.

 In this study, we construct probabilistic forecasting combinations for intermittent demand focusing on inventory management.
-The main contributions are: (1) introducing probabilistic forecasting combinations to improve intermittent demand forecasting, (2) explicitly considering inventory metrics both in constructing combinations and evaluating forecasts to increase the economic value of forecasting, and (3) improving the output of the forecasting process towards better inventory management.
+The main contributions are: (1) applying probabilistic forecasting combinations, overlooked in previous research of intermittent demand, to improve forecasting, (2) explicitly considering inventory metrics both in constructing combinations and evaluating forecasts to increase the economic value of forecasting, and (3) improving the output of the forecasting process towards better inventory management, by using probabilistic forecasting combinations to achieve better probabilistic forecasts and considering inventory metrics to ameliorate inventory performance.

 The rest of the paper is organized as follows.
 Section \ref{review} reviews the associated research on intermittent demand forecasting approaches and probabilistic forecasting combinations.
 Section \ref{individual} presents the different approaches to construct combinations of probabilistic forecasts, including approaches based on forecasting scoring rules and inventory cost.
 Section \ref{comb} introduces individual methods to produce probabilistic forecasts for intermittent demand.
 Forecasts from these methods will form a pool and will later be aggregated to form probabilistic forecast combinations.
 In Section \ref{empirical}, we use a real dataset from a recent forecasting competition to evaluate our proposed combinations.
 Section \ref{conclusion} concludes the paper.